Edgar-Conzen/EC16_on_ICE/README.md

 # EC16_on_ICE
-EC16 softcore CPU running ECMON @ 20MHz on an ICE40UP5K-SG48 (ICY40-Board)
+EC16 softcore CPU running @ 20MHz on an ICE40UP5K-SG48 (ICY40-Board)

-* Complete Lattice Radiant project (2023.1.1.200.1 ) with VHDL sources
+* Complete Lattice Radiant project (2023.1.1.200.1 ) with VHDL sources of
-  * EC16 CPU
+  * EC16 CPU (16-bit wide data and address)
-  * ICY40 board specific top entity
+  * ICY40 board specific top entity with bootram, 16Kx16 ram, I/O and
   * FART (Fixed Asynchronous Receiver Transmitter, 115.200 baud, 8-N-1)

-* Device utilization (less than 20% of the ICE40UP5Ks logic resources):
+* Very economical device utilization, less than 20% of the ICE40UP5Ks logic resources:

   * SLICE (est.)     499/2640       19% used
     * LUT            940/5280         18% used
     * REG            257/5280          5% used
-  * LFOSC              1/1           100% used
+  * EBR                3/30           10% used
   * SRAM               1/4            25% used
-  * EBR                3/30           10% used
-  * PLL                1/1           100% used

 ## The EC16 CPU